rotki/docs/usage-guides/advanced/mobile.md

 ---
-description: Accessing rotki from a mobile device using DAppNode VPN or Docker with an authenticated proxy.
+description: Access rotki from a mobile device when running it via DAppNode or the Docker image, using a VPN or an authenticated reverse proxy to reach the web interface.
 ---

 # Using rotki from mobile